javascript-tutorial/uk.javascript.info/README.md

 Your name and the contribution size will appear in the "About project" page when the translation gets published.

+If you'd like to become a maintainer, have full access to the repository and review translations of others, write us at <https://github.com/javascript-tutorial/translate/issues/new>.

 P.S.
 The full list of languages can be found at <https://github.com/javascript-tutorial/translate>.

 ## Structure